| Types of halters |

 - Leather halters are preferred for turnout and trucking by many people for leather's ability to break and free a horse before serious injury occurs if the halter catches on an object.
 Parts of leather halters, once broken, can sometimes be replaced or repaired.

-This type of halter is available in a wide range of leathers, from the most economical to expensive high grade leather that will develop a rich patina over time.
-Some halters have padding on crownpieces, cheek pieces and nosebands.
+Leather halters are available in a wide range of leathers, from the most economical to expensive high grade leather that will develop a rich patina over time.
+Some leather halters have padding on crownpieces, cheek pieces and nosebands.
 Leather halters are attractive, come in a variety of colors to complement your horse, are easy to clean and can last for a long time.
-They can also be fitted with a monogrammed halter plate.
+They can also be fitted with a monogrammed halter plate for a custom, personalized look.

 Note: Because leather can stretch slightly with time and conditioning, periodically check the fit of a leather halter to be sure it hasn't become too loose, and if so, make the proper adjustment.